 - Your driver’s license number

 No. A passenger in a car which has just been involved in a North Carolina car accident may not drive the car away from the scene while the driver waits for police.
-A law enforcement officer must first complete an investigation of the accident or authorize the passenger to leave.

 - Cause of the crash